 WHAT A HARDWARE PROTOTYPE ACTUALLY COSTS IN 2026

-Ask five firms what it costs to build a hardware prototype and you'll get five numbers spread across two orders of magnitude — and four of them will only tell you after a "discovery call."
-This industry treats pricing like a secret.
-We think that's the main reason good ideas die in inboxes.
+Ask five firms what a prototype costs and you will get five numbers spread across two orders of magnitude.
+Four of them will arrive only after a "discovery call."
+This industry treats pricing as a secret, and we think that secrecy is the main reason good ideas die in inboxes.

 So here are the real numbers, including ours.
-They're published on our pricing page too, but this note explains why the numbers are what they are — which is what you actually need to budget a project.
+Our prices are also on the pricing page.
+This note explains why the numbers are what they are, because that explanation is what you need to budget a project.

 The short answer